On BBW parabolics for simple classical Lie superalgebras: Preliminaries

 \subsection{Structure theory for the detecting subalgebras}

 The main ideas used in constructing the detecting subalgebras ${\mathfrak f}$ and ${\mathfrak e}$ for classical simple Lie superalgebras are summarized below.

 Let ${\mathfrak g}$ be a classical simple Lie superalgebra as described in \cite[Section 8]{BKN1}.
 It was shown that the action of $G_{\0}$ on ${\mathfrak g}_{\1}$ admits a {\em stable} action.
-Fix a generic element $x_{0} \in \g_{\1}$ (cf. \cite[Section 8.9]{BKN1} for an explicit construction).
-Set
+The reader is referred to \cite[Section 3.2]{BKN1} for a detailed exposition on stable actions.